Mansitos/Home-ToDo_AndroidAppPrototype/README.md

 ## What you can find in the repository
 - APK of the last build (inside release folder)
-- Source-code
+- Source-code (android-studio project)
-- Lot of bugs and messy code 🙂 a strong refactoring phase is needed
+- Lots of bugs and messy code 🙂 a strong refactoring phase is needed; some features are rushed
-- If you want to use the code, please contact me first
 - A PDF Report "Relazione Progetto" (description of the design phase) in Italian language (for the exam)

+If you want to use the code, please contact me first.

 ---